EBSA and School Refusal: A SENCO's Complete Guide

 The safe space is a physical resource that makes graduated return viable.
 It needs to be quiet, consistently available, supervised by someone the learner trusts, and not used as a punitive or withdrawal space for other learners.
 The learner should know they can access it when distress levels become unmanageable, but with a clear expectation that they return to self-directed learning: a school guide once regulated.
 Scaffolding strategies used by the key adult during safe space time can maintain curriculum engagement without the full demands of the classroom.

 Two things consistently undermine graduated returns.
 The first is staff inconsistency: if the learner encounters a different key adult, a changed room, or a broken agreement, trust collapses and the step is lost.
-The second is family dynamics: if the home environment continues to provide high reinforcement for staying home (games, screens, undisturbed time), the motivational gradient makes every step back into school harder.
+The second is home routines: if staying home still brings high reinforcement, such as games, screens or undisturbed time, each step back into school becomes harder.

 The key shift is this: inspectors are now required to understand the reasons behind absence data, not simply the numbers.
 A school with 18% persistent absence that can demonstrate clear, personalised support for every EBSA learner is in a much stronger position.
 This is better than a school with 15% persistent absence that treats all absence as a compliance issue.
 The inspection toolkit (Ofsted, 2025) explicitly asks inspectors to examine whether "the school understands why learners are absent and takes effective action to support their return."